World Cup 2022: Dates, draw, schedule, kick-off times, final for Qatar tournament

 World Cup 2022 takes place in Qatar from November 21 to December 18; 32 teams to compete in eight groups; England could face Germany or the Netherlands at group stage; follow Friday's World Cup draw on skysports.com and the Sky Sports app

-From key dates to kick-off times, here's all you need to know about next year's tournament.
+From key dates to kick-off times, here's all you need to know about this year's tournament.

 The 2022 World Cup is taking place in Qatar in the winter months rather than the usual summer ones, due to the heat.

-The tournament kicks off on Monday November 21 at the Al Bayt stadium in Al Khor with a match that will feature the host country.
+The tournament kicks off on Monday November 21 at the Al Bayt stadium in Al Khor when hosts Qatar take on Ecuador at the Al Bayt Stadium.

+England will also feature on the first day with their Group B match against Iran scheduled to take place just eight days after the Premier League shuts down.

 The final will be played at the Lusail Stadium in Doha a week before Christmas on Sunday December 18.